hassenijou/lit/README.md

 A literature test
 =================

-  I'm thinking I might try to use Git specifically Git_hub_ to work on some kind of colaborative literature project.
+  I'm thinking I might try to use Git specifically _github_ to work on some kind of colaborative literature project.

 The Goals